uhm-descartes/ee342/morea/bayes/assessment-tp.md

 	know $$T$$, it uses its estimate of the threshold to classify points instead.

-	  a.
-What is the generalization error (the probability another point generated from $$f$$ is misclassified by the threshold estimated by the learning algorithm) if the label of the training point was $$-1$$?
+	  * What is the generalization error (the probability another point generated from $$f$$ is misclassified by the threshold estimated by the learning algorithm) if the label of the training point was $$-1$$?
 What if the label was $$+1$$?

-	  b.
-What is the generalization error?
+	  * What is the generalization error?
 The distinction between this and the prior quesiton motivates the topics in the next module.